kwalshey/RSkills/README.md

 ## Directory Structure

 * R - Contains .R scripts providing solutions to the test
-* ext_data - Contains external data sources (these are not uploaded to the repo - in reality large files like this would be saved at another remote location)
+* ext_data - Contains external data sources
+    * These are not uploaded to the repo - in reality large files like this would be saved at another remote location
+    * Please add daily_US_prices.fst and monthly_world_val.fst to this folder in order to run the R code
 * outputs - Contains output from scripts as specifically requested in the test

 ## Overview